 An incentive for the kinds of students who are considered OSU's best and brightest, the Lew Wentz Foundation and generous donors provide substantial private funding to OSU for several scholarship programs that are managed in this office.
-The programs include: Wentz Research Scholar Grant-an opportunity for undergraduates to plan and perform high-level research under the direction of a faculty mentor (\$4,500 each);

-Freshman Research Scholars Program-whereby top entering students can begin their careers with a scholarship for orientation to research (\$1,000 each);
+The programs include: Freshman Research Scholars Program-whereby top entering students can begin their careers with a scholarship for orientation to research (\$1,000 each);

+Wentz Research Scholars Program-an opportunity for undergraduates to plan and perform high-level research under the direction of a faculty mentor (\$4,500 each);

-Undergraduate Research Scholar Transcript Designation-Thanks to opportunities in undergraduate research at OSU, those receiving degrees can qualify for the "Undergraduate Research Scholar" designation on the transcript, a valuable achievement.
+Purdie Research Scholars Program-support for undergraduate research in chemistry, geology, or physics (\$6,500 each); Undergraduate Research Scholar Transcript Designation-Thanks to opportunities in undergraduate research at OSU, those receiving degrees can qualify for the "Undergraduate Research Scholar" designation on the transcript, a valuable achievement.
 To be considered, the student must:

 - For a minimum of two semesters, be engaged in and make intellectual contributions to a research or creative project under the direction of a faculty member and/or faculty-led team; and either - b.
 Disseminate the results of their research or creative project at a peer-reviewed state, regional or national conference and/or juried artistic venue such as an art exhibition, concert or festival; or - c.
-Publish (or accept for publication) their research project in (1) a peer-reviewed research or professional journal, or (2) an OCES fact sheet or similar educational publication, or (3) have used their research as the basis for development and implementation of peer-reviewed educational programming. - 4.
-Cambridge Scholars Program
+Publish (or accept for publication) their research project in (1) a peer-reviewed research or professional journal, or (2) an OCES fact sheet or similar educational publication, or (3) have used their research as the basis for development and implementation of peer-reviewed educational programming.

+4. Cambridge Scholars Program